nullscreen/fb-video/README.md

 video.view_count    # => 10121
 ```

-If a non-existing video url is passed into #find_by, Funky::ContentNotFound will be raised.
+If a non-existing video url is passed into #find_by_url!, Funky::ContentNotFound will be raised.

 ```ruby
 Funky::Video.find_by_url!('https://www.facebook.com/video.php?v=doesnotexist')